 Another example of this approach would be a food pantry that gets food to people who need it right then and there, but doesn’t necessarily do anything to ensure they are able to afford food when that runs out—and so they have to return to the pantry.
 Likewise with food stamps: the government’s SNAP program may keep people from starving, but it doesn’t address food insecurity over a lifetime.

 That’s why I used that old adage in my second prerequisite: Give a man a fish, and you feed him for a day; teach a man to fish, and you feed him for a lifetime.
 Shouldn’t 21st century progress be measured ultimately by reducing the number of visitors who need that food pantry’s help?
 Shouldn’t addressing homeless be more than getting people into shelters for a given night?
 Shouldn’t the objective—the to what end—be to reduce the need for food pantries and homeless shelters?

-When I think about all of this, particularly when I am working on a project, I wonder whether we would see better results from all the capital—financial and human that funnels through what some refer to as the “nonprofit industrial complex” if we simply distributed money directly to people we are seeking to help.
+When I think about all of this, particularly when I am working on a project, I wonder whether our sector would see better results from all the capital—financial and human—that funnels through what some refer to as the “nonprofit industrial complex” if we simply distributed money directly to people we are seeking to help.

 That’s a question for a blog post in the future.
 For now, I want to stay focused on this fundamental question: To what end?
 Keeping it front and center is really hard.